 Note: While this is available in North America, there is much more detailed information on European locations!

 If you pay for a membership ($20 / year), you can download maps to be available offline, record your adventures, and get map overlays like contour lines, slopes, and shading.
-This is one of the most popular GPS apps for hiking, and we highly reccomend it!
+This is one of the most popular GPS apps for hiking, and we highly recommend it!

 Price: 1-Month Free Trial // $19.99 / year

-One of the newer apps on the market, FATMAP is especially great for mountain biking, skiing or snowboarding, and hiking.
+One of the newer hiking apps on the market, FATMAP is especially great for mountain biking, skiing or snowboarding, and hiking.
 It can also be useful if you are looking to plan alpine hiking route – it gives incredible information about snowfall, depth, and more!
 It features detailed 3D maps from satellite imagery, overlaid with information about the terrain or resort.